10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 Engaging activities can also be an alternative to medication because they can reduce agitation, distract from challenging behavior, and increase quality of life for seniors with dementia.

-And with a little creativity, you can turn simple household objects into easy crafts for seniors with dementia.
+With a bit of creativity, you can transform simple household objects into easy crafts for seniors with dementia.

 Advertisement